Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 Key Features:

-- Event management tools built in (registration, ticketing, reminders)
+- Event management tools (registration, ticketing, reminders)

 - 30% nonprofit discount with 501(c)(3) verification